Monk 36 Limerick at anchor in the San Juan Islands at sunset

 Old Town Mazatlan

 This is our third time in Mazatlan and each time we come here we want to stay longer.
 There aren't many gringo tourists here as some bad press from the US has converted this vibrant city primarily into a tourist destination for Mexican nationals.
 The ease with which we can get around Mazatlan without a car must be the towns biggest perk.
-Simply wait at the side of the road for a few minutes and when the [...]
+Simply wait at [...]

 Apr4, 2013